ghifarit53/Jarkom-Modul-3-I03-2023/README.md

 We can see that out of 100 request, 39 were failed

 # No. 16

-We will now conduct testing on the /api/auth/login endpoint, utilizing the same JSON data as in number 15.
+We will test the `/api/auth/login` endpoint.
+We can use the same JSON as number 15

 File: `no-15.json`
 ```json